 The Economics major gives students twelve electives, which is about the maximum that they can have at Saint Joseph's University.
 Students, therefore, have a great deal of flexibility in course selection.
 As a result, it is easy to major in Economics and minor in one of many other related subjects that make for interesting career opportunities (for example, minors in international relations, philosophy, business or German).
 Alternatively, students can obtain a certificate from one of the many special programs offered by the University (including Latin American Studies, Russian and East Central European Studies, among others), or do a double major.
 Because of the large number of electives in a degree program in Economics, students have the ability to select many electives that fulfill career or personal interests.

 In addition to traditional courses in Economics, there are also courses offered in the University's Honors Program.
 Several Economics professors have taught courses in the Honors Program including, Nationalism and the Economy, Profits and Prophets, and Political Economy and America.

-The Economics Department offers its students the possibility of presenting their research papers at the Annual Undergraduate Economics and Business Conference at Ursinus College.
+The Economics Department offers its students the possibility of presenting their research papers at local undergraduate economics conferences.
 Faculty in the Department advise and guide the students who are making their presentations.